raddji/raddji/README.md

 <h3> Hi, there! :wave:  I'm Raddi. </h3>

-I'm a junior programmer and software developer, working on expanding my skills, knowledge and portfolio.
+I'm a junior software developer, open and searching for my first full time position.

 A couple of projects I've worked on so far can be found at:

+https://java-sipped.herokuapp.com/ An application reviewing different businesses completed as part of a group.

-https://memo-trip.herokuapp.com/ A digital memory scrapbook I'm working on in order to hone down my JavaScript, React, Expess, Node.js, Postgres SQL skills.
+https://memo-trip.herokuapp.com/ A digital memory scrapbook application that mainly uses JavaScript, React, Expess, Node.js, Postgres SQL.

 https://stormtides.org/ A data driven web application created in a two person collaborative team for the non-profit organization Center for Coastal Studies on Cape Cod, MA.
 It showcases storm tide pathways, flooding and inundation points, serving numerous communities.
-Currently being updated with React, Typescript and Leaflet-React.
+Currently working on updating it with React, Typescript and Leaflet-React.

 You can reach me at **raddji at gmail** <br />